 An almond?
 This is weird to me - I feel like that would provide an incredibly hard crunchy thing and throw the texture off.

-Whenever I’ve had bacon wrapped dates in the past, they’ve been stuffed with cheese.
-Glorious, glorious cheese. (“Cheeeese, Grommit!”)
+Whenever I've had a devils on horseback recipe in the past, they've been stuffed with cheese.
+Glorious, glorious cheese. ("Cheeeese, Grommit!")

 Michelle Tam over at Nom Nom Paleo is one of the OG paleo bloggers out there.
 She's got this recipe in her cookbook for macadamia nut ricotta, and I was completely and totally skeptical - until I had it.